 World Health Day

-World Health Day is celebrated on the 7th of April every year.
+World Health Day is celebrated on April 7th every year.
 It is a day for people to realise their right to the highest possible level of health.
-Every year it is celebrated by raising awareness for a specific health topic.
-This year, the theme chosen for World Health Day is Universal Health Coverage Movement #HealthForAll.

-What can World Heath Day do?
+What can World Health Day do?

 It will shine a spotlight on the need for Universal Health Coverage.
 Some countries have already made significant progress towards Universal Health Coverage.
 Yet, half the world’s population is still unable to obtain the health services that they need.